 API Description JMX Java Management Extensions (JMX) is the Java EE solution for monitoring and managing resources on a network.
 Like SNMP and other management standards, JMX is a public specification and many vendors of commonly used monitoring products support it.
 The Administration Console, WebLogic Scripting Tool, and other WebLogic Server utilities use the JMX APIs.
-See Developing Custom Management Utilities with JMX.
+See Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.
 Java EE Management API The Java EE Management APIs (JSR-77) enable a software developer to create a single Java program that can discover and browse resources, such as JDBC connection pools and deployed applications, on any Java EE Web application server.
 The APIs are part of the Java EE Management Specification, which requires all Java EE Web application servers to describe their resources in a standard data model.
-See Monitoring and Managing with the Java EE Management APIs .
+See Oracle Fusion Middleware Monitoring and Managing With the Java EE Management APIs for Oracle WebLogic Server.
 Deployment API The WebLogic Server deployment API implements and extends the JSR-88 deployment specification.
 All WebLogic Server deployment tools, such as the Administration Console and wldeploy Ant task, use the deployment API to configure, deploy, and redeploy applications in a domain.
 You can use the deployment API to build your own WebLogic Server deployment tools, or to integrate WebLogic Server configuration and deployment operations with an existing JSR-88-compliant tool.
-See Programming WebLogic Deployment .
+See Oracle Fusion Middleware Programming Deployment for Oracle WebLogic Server.
+WebLogic Diagnostic Service APIs The WebLogic Diagnostic Service includes a set of standardized APIs that enable dynamic access and control of diagnostic data, as well as improved monitoring that provides visibility into the server.
+The interfaces are standardized to facilitate future enhancement and integration of third-party tools, while maintaining the integrity of the server code base.
+The service is well suited to the server and the server's stack product components and targets operations and administrative staff as primary users.
+See Oracle Fusion Middleware Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.
+Logging APIs By default, WebLogic Server uses the standard JDK logging APIs to filter and write the messages to log files.
+See Understanding WebLogic Logging Services in Oracle Fusion Middleware Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server.
+Alternatively, you can configure WebLogic Server to use the Jakarta Project Log4j APIs to distribute log messages.
+For more information, see Log4j and the Commons Logging API in Oracle Fusion Middleware Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server .